id-studiolab/Connected-Interaction-Kit/docs/tutorials/01-hello-world/step-2.md

 while True:
 	time.sleep(1.0) # Wait 1 second
 	LED.value = True # Turn the LED on
-	print("LED is: " + LED.value) # Add a status comment in the serial monitor
+	print("LED is on") # Add a status comment in the serial monitor

 	time.sleep(1.0) # Wait 1 second
 	LED.value = False # Turn the LED off